 \subsection{Tensor Networks}

-Tensor Network (TN) methods provide a powerful and efficient framework for simulating quantum many-body systems \cite{Or_s_2014, Ba_uls_2023}.
-Among these, the Density Matrix Renormalization Group (DMRG) is the most widely employed variational algorithm for studying low-dimensional strongly correlated systems \cite{Schollw_ck_2011, Verstraete_2008}.
+As a benchmark for the interacting one-body framework, we first determine the many-body phase diagram using Tensor Network (TN) methods.
+TN methods provide a powerful and efficient framework for simulating quantum many-body systems \cite{Or_s_2014, Ba_uls_2023}.
+Among them, the Density Matrix Renormalization Group (DMRG) is the most widely employed variational algorithm for studying low-dimensional strongly correlated systems \cite{Schollw_ck_2011, Verstraete_2008}.

 In this work, we use DMRG to identify the three distinct phases reported in \cite{MikelPhD} for the model introduced in section~\ref{subsec:theory_model}.
 The simulations were performed using the TenPy Tensor Network library for Python~\cite{tenpy2018, Hauschild_2018}, a dedicated platform for TN simulations in condensed matter physics.
 Within this framework, the lattice and Hamiltonian were explicitly constructed as a Matrix Product Operator (MPO), while the many-body wavefunction was represented as a Matrix Product State (MPS) optimized through the two-site DMRG algorithm.